Mespilus germanica: Description

 Under ideal circumstances, the deciduous plant grows up to 8 m tall.
 Generally, it is shorter and more shrub-like than tree-like.
 With a lifespan of 30–60 years, the tree is rather short-lived.
-Its bark is grayish brown with deep vertical cracks forming rectangular plates that tend to lift off.
+Its bark is greyish brown with deep vertical cracks forming rectangular plates that tend to lift off.

 The wild form of M. germanica is mostly a thorny, more shrub-like than tree-like plant, which is between 1.5 and 4 m high.
 In the cultivated forms, the thorns are usually reduced or even completely absent.
 In general, the medlar is a small, deciduous tree with an overhanging, almost round crown.
 The trunk is irregularly shaped.
 The tree has a height between 1 and 6 m, but can become significantly larger in culture.
 The diameter at breast height is usually between 20 and 25 cm, but in exceptional cases it can be up to 50 cm.
 The roots are heavily branched and far-ranging, with a somewhat fibrous root system.

 The wood has a fine texture, but is very hard.
 It has a white, slightly pink-tinted sapwood.
 The core is brownish.
 The annual rings are clearly visible.

 The winter buds are pointed, ovoid and up to 5 mm long.
 The leaves are dark green and elliptic, 8–15 cm long and 3–5 cm wide.
 The leaves are densely hairy (pubescent) below, and turn red in autumn before falling.

 Medlar flowers are 2–5 cm in diameter, have a short stalk and are terminal and single on short side shoots.
 They have five elongated, narrow sepals and five free, white or pale pink petals.
 Compared to other fruit trees in the European latitudes, the medlar flowers very late (May or June).
 The flowers are hermaphrodite and pollinated by bees.
 Normally, self-pollination occurs in this plant.
 The flower then develops flattened, reddish-brown, hairy fruits with juicy flesh.
 The reddish-brown fruit is a pome, 2–3 cm diameter, with wide-spreading persistent sepals around a central pit, giving a 'hollow' appearance to the fruit.
 In cultivated forms the diameter is even between 3 and 8 cm.

 Sexual reproduction is the norm in wild forms of the medlar.
 The resulting seeds have a germination capacity lasting from 18 to 20 months.
 The seeds are distributed by various animals such as birds, squirrels and deer.
 Some varieties are sterile and can therefore only be propagated vegetatively.

 The number of chromosomes is given as 2n = 32 or 2n = 34.